Genghis1227/guide_eap_proxy/README.md

 I typically run these sections in batches then type in "save;commit" as shown below.
 It's easier to troubleshoot if anything went wrong.

+Anyone using an EdgeRouter X or another model that doesn't support this command:

+	set system offload ipv4 vlan enable

+Change it to:

+	set system offload hwnat enable

-Remember to replace aa:bb:cc:dd:ee:ff in this line of the configuration section to reflect the mac address of your AT&T Router
+Remember to replace **aa:bb:cc:dd:ee:ff** in this line of the configuration section to reflect the mac address of your AT&T Router

 	set interfaces ethernet eth0 vif 0 mac 'aa:bb:cc:dd:ee:ff'